 What's Pandora Premium missing?

 If you want more than music, you might be out of luck.
-Pandora's given access to select podcasts, such as Serial, but doesn't offer much more.
+While Pandora's got top podcasts from major studios (Gimlet, Maximum Fun and The Ringer to name a few), it doesn't offer much more.
 Videos aren't there either, so you're gonna still be YouTubing your favorite music videos.

 The Verge reports that there's no ability to edit the Up Next queue currently, which seems like a mistake on Pandora's part that should be remedied soon.